How New Day’s Debt Settlement Program Works

 The specialist will help you understand how this program compares to other solutions, so you can weigh your options.
 Then take all the time you need to decide.

-4 Set aside your settlement funds
+4 Set aside your consolidation funds

 5 We negotiate on your behalf

-6 Approve your settlement
+6 Approve your consolidation

 Our team will contact you once we’ve reached an agreed amount with each creditor, so you can approve the offer.

-7 Settlement and fees are paid
+7 Consolidation and fees are paid

 Frequently Asked Questions